wp-plugins/contact-form-7-to-database-extension/readme.txt

 `wp_cf7dbplugin_submits`
 Note: if you changed your WordPress MySql table prefix from the default `wp_` to something else, then this table will also have that prefix instead of `wp_` (`$wpdb->prefix`)
-Note: previous to version 2.0, the table was named "wp_CF7DBPlugin_SUBMITS" but was changed to all-lowercase as part of the 2.0 upgrade.

 = If I uninstall the plugin, what happens to its data in the database? =

 By default it remains in your database in its own table.
 There is an option to have the plugin delete all its data if you uninstall it that you can set if you like.
 You can always deactivate the plugin without loosing data.

 == Screenshots ==